odea-project/qAlgorithms/report/report.md

-While the use of a set maximum distance between scans of a bin is in relation to the chance a real signal has of being a false negative, the result of this reasoning is still a more or less arbitrary value a certain estimate of the false negative rate can be attached to.
+While the use of a set maximum distance between scans of a bin is in relation to the chance a real signal has of being a false negative, the result of this reasoning is still a more or less arbitrary value that a certain estimate of the false negative rate can be attached to.
 Ideally, this distance could be derived from the dataset itself or the instrumentation used.
-Since it is required to be an integer number, this parameter is limited in the degree, it can be optimized.
+Since it is required to be an integer number, this parameter is limited in the degree to which it can be optimized.

 Similarly, the critical value is always calculated for an alpha of 0.01.
 There is no analytical solution to the parameters of this value, but